 In Yu-Gi-Oh!
-GX, one of Asuka/Alexis's signature cards is the Trap Card Doble Passe, an anime-only card that is activated when her monster is attacked, protecting the monster by letting the attack hit her.
+GX, one of Asuka/Alexis's signature cards is the Trap Card Doble Passe, an anime-only card (at the time) that is activated when her monster is attacked, protecting the monster by letting the attack hit her.
 In return for that, the monster is then able to make a direct attack against the opponent.
 Asuka used this Trap frequently, and in the Series Finale it was a symbolic card that she used to escape the World of Darkness.

 Triela does the literal version for Roberta during vol 7 of the manga.
 Later she takes a smoke grenade to the head while shielding fellow cyborg Beatrice.
 She survives both, as does Roberta (though still wounded), Beatrice however..

 In Darker Than Black, Hei takes bullets (he's armored) to shield a girl he assumed to be the assassins' target.
 It sort of backfired.
 Later the girl jumped before him, intercepting a Tele-Frag power aimed to tear his heart out.
 Another time he knocked prone his partner and covered her with himself from falling rubble.
 Which, yes, looked not like what it was.

 The Lupin III special Memories of the Flame ~Tokyo Crisis~ plays it straight in Maria's flashbacks.
 Zenigata also does this later on to protect her, but instead of killing him, the bullet only injured his leg.